-The biggest reason for so many Japanese people with crooked teeth is the high cost of orthodontic treatment in Japan.
-Generally, treatment is charged in full instead of monthly fees as in Brazil.
+The biggest reason there are so many Japanese people with crooked teeth is the high cost of orthodontic treatment in Japan.
+Usually the treatment is charged in full instead of monthly fees as in Brazil.

-An orthodontic treatment or appliance in Japan can easily reach 500,000 yen (20,000 reais) and still have a consultation fee of at least 1,500 yen per month.
+An orthodontic treatment or braces in Japan can easily fetch 500,000 yen and still have a consultation fee of at least 1,500 yen per month.
 Not to mention other additional expenses.

 If you want to use a device in Japan, be prepared to spend up to 1,000,000 yen or more.
-While in Brazil we spend about 5,000 reais for a complete orthodontic treatment, in Japan it can exceed 30,000 reais.
+While in USA we spend about 1000 USD for a complete orthodontic treatment, in Japan it can exceed 6000 USD.

 Despite being unrealistic, we must take into account that the Japanese salary is 7x higher.
-Before jumping to conclusions, you may want to consult some dentists in Japan and ask questions about orthodontic treatments.
+Before jumping to conclusions, you might want to consult some dentists in Japan and clear your doubts regarding orthodontic treatments.

 Dental and treatment vocabulary in Japanese

-To end the article, let's leave a list of words related to dentists and teeth.
+To end the article, we will leave a list of words related to dentists and teeth.
 I hope you enjoyed this article.
-If you liked it, share and leave your comments.
+If you liked it, share it and leave your comments.
 Thank you and see you next time!

 |channel||ha no konkanchiryou||歯の根管治療|